TO DIP . . . .

 - 3 eggs for the biscotti mixture, plus 1 egg for brushing on the pre-cooked biscotti

-- 1 – 2 cups of melted white chocolate
+- 1 - 2 cups melted white chocolate for dipping or drizzling

 - In a large bowl, blend the butter and sugar well.